CARBS

 My mother has thyroid problems and her hair is falling out due to lack of circulation to the scalp, so I told her to take 800 mg of folic acid a day and see if she sees and improvement.

-is a powerful antioxidant that helps the body build collagen, which is very important to the skin, teeth, bones and blood vessels.
+Vitamin C is a powerful antioxidant that helps the body build collagen, which is very important to the skin, teeth, bones and blood vessels.

 Dry skin and hair, gums that bleed, loss of tooth enamel, anemia and many other symptoms result from the body not having enough vitamin C.